Q: What does DCore mean?

 Q: How do you fight censorship?

-A: Firstly, by immutability of blockchain.
-Secondly, by decentralization, encryption and voting.
+A: First, by immutability of blockchain.
+Second, by decentralization, encryption and voting.
 All over-seen by the community.

 Q: What consensus mechanism is implemented within DCore?